 Do you have spring blooming bulbs in your garden or around your town this week?
 Share photos of them in the plant database, and enjoy looking at those posted by other members.
 At the end of the week, I will give a report of the most thumbed images and it'll be awesome.

 We made it!
 Winter is over and it's springtime!
-Let's celebrate with a special week dedicated to these beautiful bulbs that brighten our gardens every spring, and we open that week with a look at the most popular of these plants.
+Let's celebrate with a special week dedicated to these beautiful bulbs and succulents that brighten our gardens every spring, and we open that week with a look at the most popular of these plants.

 In this week's episode, we're going to talk about our wonderful herb spiral that we love and think that everyone should copy for their own gardens.
 Learn about how we made it, how we use it, what we grow on it, and why it's the best herb growing structure in the world.